 When our bodies get sick, our cells emit less energy than they should, which means they lose their magnetic charge and capacity to exchange ions.
 As a result, we experience symptoms such as pain, inflammation, and fatigue.

 People have been using magnetic therapy for thousands of years, relying on Earth’s natural magnetic stones.
 For example, in 2000 B.C., the concept of using magnets to heal people was documented in the Chinese book The Yellow Emperor’s Book of Internal Medicine.
 In addition, Cleopatra is known for wearing a magnetic stone as a necklace to preserve her youth.

 Today, PEMF therapy is done using a PEMF machine.
-PEMF machines can range from small devices targeting one specific area of the body to full-body machines.
+PEMF machines can range from small devices targeting one specific body area to full-body machines.
 All PEMF machines operate using low-frequency magnetic fields, so they are entirely safe to use, no matter what stage of cancer you have.
-You can find a clinic that offers PEMF therapy or get a machine or PEMF mat for home use.
+You can find a clinic offering PEMF therapy or a machine or PEMF mat for home use.